Sanidhya1912c/Sanidhya1912c/README.md

 ## ✨ Fun Facts

-- Kaguya Sama Love Is War is my favorite anime.
+- Bongo stray dogs is my favorite anime.
 - As a kid, I wanted to be rich.
 - I love using Windows after switching from Windows to linix.